Free-space optical communication: History

 A major technological step was to replace the Morse code by modulating optical waves in speech transmission.
 Carl Zeiss, Jena developed the Lichtsprechgerät 80/80 (literal translation: optical speaking device) that the German army used in their World War II anti-aircraft defense units, or in bunkers at the Atlantic Wall.

 The invention of lasers in the 1960s revolutionized free-space optics.
 Military organizations were particularly interested and boosted their development.
-However, the technology lost market momentum when the installation of optical fiber networks for civilian uses was at its peak.
+In 1973, while prototyping the first laser printers at PARC, Gary Starkweather and others made a duplex 30 Mbit/s CAN optical link using astronomical telescopes and HeNe lasers to send data between offices; they chose the method due partly to less strict regulations (at the time) on free-space optical communication by the FCC.
+However, laser-based free-space optics lost market momentum when the installation of optical fiber networks for civilian uses was at its peak.

 Many simple and inexpensive consumer remote controls use low-speed communication using infrared (IR) light.
 This is known as consumer IR technologies.

 Usage and technologies

 Free-space point-to-point optical links can be implemented using infrared laser light, although low-data-rate communication over short distances is possible using LEDs.
 Infrared Data Association (IrDA) technology is a very simple form of free-space optical communications.
 On the communications side the FSO technology is considered as a part of the optical wireless communications applications.
 Free-space optics can be used for communications between spacecraft.